ianstormtaylor/slate/docs/guides/rendering.md

 Here we're rendering a small word count number underneath all of the content of the editor.
 Whenever you change the content of the editor, `renderEditor` will be called, and the word count will be updated.

 This is very similar to how higher-order components work!
-Except it allows each plugin in Slate's plugin stack to add to wrap the editor's children.
+Except it allows each plugin in Slate's plugin stack to wrap the editor's children.

 > 🤖 Be sure to remember to render `children` in your `renderEditor` functions, because that contains the editor's own elements!